kyncore/K8-learning/README.md

 ## Prerequisites & Setup (macOS)

-For the best experience that closely mirrors a real-world production environment on macOS, we will use **Minikube with the QEMU driver**.
-This runs your cluster in a dedicated, high-performance virtual machine.
+For the best experience that closely mirrors a real-world production environment on macOS, we will use **Minikube with the QEMU driver and `socket_vmnet` for networking**.
+This provides a dedicated, high-performance virtual machine with robust networking capabilities.

 ### Step 1: Install Homebrew